-Unusual ingredients and technique resulted in tasty Pumpernickel Loaves.
-Dark, rich and chewy, the slices were delicious smeared in butter.
+Unusual ingredients and techniques resulted in tasty Pumpernickel Loaves.
+Dark, rich, and chewy, the slices were delicious smeared in butter.

 Looking at the ingredient list for pumpernickel loaves made me wonder who the heck came up with this combination!
 Prune butter, espresso, molasses, and unsweetened chocolate?
-Prunes, apparently, are a natural preservative…plus all 4 help give the rich, dark color of the classic pumpernickel loaf.
+Prunes, apparently, are a natural preservative, plus all four help give the rich, dark color of the classic pumpernickel bread.

 Tips for Making an Authentic Pumpernickel Bread

 - I made the pumpernickel bread dough as directed, using my professional KitchenAid for the kneading.
 I left out the caraway, hoping that the hubby would at least sample more than one bite.

 - During the first of three proofing periods, I hunted down the video of the PBS episode where Lauren demonstrates her method to Julia.
 It helped immensely.

 - Make sure to hunt down prune butter plus have molasses, espresso powder, and unsweetened chocolate on hand along with the caraway if you choose to use it.

 - I made one loaf her way and braided the second.